By Hocheol Yang

 How about searching online search engines?
 As you may have already guessed, there are tons of copies of Leonardo’s painting over the Internet.
 Let’s ask how search engines show us results about the Mona Lisa.
 As shown below, image search results (your search results may differ with mine) draw quite different results depending on their algorithms.
 Suppose we do not have any prior knowledge about the Mona Lisa as well as Leonardo’s painting, and ask yourself which of the results is more real and why we do think that one of the results is more real?
 This is an important question because we heavily rely on search results for questions that we have never heard.
 Although this is a complex problem, at least I can tell that this is also one type of very abstract form of virtual reality.
 Because search engines create the virtual world of image collections that matches a key word, so when you add or modify key words then the virtual world will have different shapes.

 Photo: YAHOO IMAGE SEARCH RESULT by YAHOO

 Finally, here comes a HMD, what people generally consider as a typical VR.
 If you have Oculus Rift DK1 or DK2, you also can see the copy of the painting at the simulated version of Louvre museum in France where the painting is and where there are many people in line from all over the world just to see the Leonardo’s painting or painting of Lisa Gherardini.
-You can download the non commercial software when you visit this link.

 Photo: JACKY NAEGELEN/REUTERS/LINK